Understanding dynamic table refresh

 If a query uses expressions that are not supported for incremental refresh, the automated refresh process uses a full refresh, which may incur an additional cost.
 To determine which refresh mode is used, see Determine whether an incremental or full refresh is used.

-Replacing an IMMUTABLE user-defined function (UDF) while it’s in use by a dynamic table that uses incremental refresh results in undefined behavior in that table.
+Replacing an IMMUTABLE user-defined function (UDF) while it’s in use by a dynamic table that uses incremental refresh results in failed refreshes.
 VOLATILE UDFs are not supported with incremental refresh.

 Currently, lateral joins are not supported with incremental refresh.
 However, you can use LATERAL with FLATTEN() by setting the refresh mode to INCREMENTAL.